isomerpages/tp-virtualcampus/media/sports/_posts/2022-06-20-post-Floorball.md

 played indoors with ’plastic’ sticks and a ball.
 Playing the stick above the waist is also against the rules, making it a relatively safe sport.
 Each game comprises three periods of 15 minutes and involves five players and a goalkeeper with rotating substitutions.
-TP Floorball teams (Men &amp;
-Women) compete in the Polytechnic-ITE (POL-ITE) and Institute-Varsity Polytechnic (IVP) Floorball Games annually.
+The TP Floorball Teams (Men &amp; Women) compete in the Polytechnic-ITE (POL-ITE) and Institute-Varsity Polytechnic (IVP) Floorball Games annually.
 <br>
 <br><strong>Achievements:</strong>
-<br>POL-ITE Games 2023: Bronze (Men’s &amp; Women’s Teams)
+<br>POL-ITE Games 2024: Bronze (Men’s Team)
 <br>
 </p>
 <p><strong>Training Days:</strong>